Year over year, Fijian exported products flatlined via a -1.4% slowdown from $827.6 million during 2020.

 Fiji’s top 10 exports accounted for 67.2% of the overall value of its global shipments.

-The leading decliner among Fiji’s top 10 export categories was fish, thanks to its -71.7% drop year over year.
+The leading decliner among Fiji’s top 10 export categories was aircraft and spacecraft thanks to its -28.6% year-over-year reduction.

 The following types of Fijian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.